Classic Hexbeam - Measurements (Part1)

 1. SWR, F/B and Azimuth plots

-The charts on the right show the 10m beam performance.
+The charts above show the 10m beam performance.
 The SWR and F/B curves are "classics".
 The F/B peaks at 16dB and falls abruptly at lower frequencies; it degrades more gradually at higher frequencies.
 The F/B exceeds 10dB over a bandwidth of about 400KHz as expected.

 At the frequency of maximum F/B the SWR is 1.9:1 - it falls at higher frequencies and rises rapidly at lower frequencies.